-Caroline Grego, Assistant Professor of History at Queen’s University of Charlotte (USA), will present her book Hurricane Jim Crow: How the Great Sea Island Storm of 1893 Shaped the Lowcountry South (University of North Carolina Press, 2022) on Monday, 24 April 2023, at 16:00 Central European time / 10:00 Eastern in the US.
+Caroline Grego, Assistant Professor of History at Queen’s University of Charlotte (USA), presented her book Hurricane Jim Crow: How the Great Sea Island Storm of 1893 Shaped the Lowcountry South (University of North Carolina Press, 2022) on Monday, 24 April 2023, at 16:00 Central European time / 10:00 Eastern in the US in the Greenhouse environmental humanities book talk series.

 On an August night in 1893, the deadliest hurricane in South Carolina history struck the Lowcountry, killing thousands—almost all African American.
 But the devastating storm is only the beginning of this story.
 The hurricane’s long effects intermingled with ongoing processes of economic downturn, racial oppression, resistance, and environmental change.
 In the Lowcountry, the political, economic, and social conditions of Jim Crow were inextricable from its environmental dimensions.